David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 # Auto-Scheduling and Scheduling Definitions
 For a program `pseq` in the sequence language, the auto-scheduler searches for the highest throughput program in the space-time IR that fits within the target chip's constraints.

+The below image is a visualization of the auto-scheduler.
+The blue line is the auto-scheduler's search space: the set of program's in the space-time IR that `Pseq` can be converted into.
+The red line is the maximum amount of area on the target chip.
+The green line is the auto-scheduler's search process from the maximum throughput space-time IR program, `Pspace`, to the minimum area space-time IR program, `Ptime`.
+The goal is the find the right-most point on the blue line that is below the red line.
+The auto-scheduler accomplishes this goal by walking along the blue line in the direction indicated by the green line.

+![Auto-Scheduler Search Process](other_diagrams/area_throughput_tradeoff/area_throughput_tradeoff.png "Auto-Scheduler Search Process")

 The auto-scheduler's algorithm is:
 1. Compile `pseq` to the program in the space-time IR with the greatest throughput.
 I will refer to this program as `pspace`
     1. This is determined by rewriting every operator in `pseq` to it's space version in the space-time IR.
-    1. Once every operator produces its entire output in one clock cycle, you cannot increase throughput any further without increasing the `Seq` sizes.
-1. Compile `pseq` to the program in the space-time IR that is: the greatest throughput of the minimum area programs.
-I will refer to this program as `ptime`
+1. Compile `pseq` to the program in the space-time IR that is the greatest throughput of the minimum area programs.
+I will refer to this program as `ptime`.
     1. This is partially determined by rewriting every operator in `pseq` to it's time version in the space-time IR.
     1. There are an infinite number of least area programs because all operators can be arbitrarily underutilized with the same hardware resources.
         1. For example, `Map_t 2 0 Abs :: TSeq 2 0 Int -> TSeq 2 0` requires the same hardware and is three times higher throughput than `Map_t 2 4 Abs :: TSeq 2 4 Int -> TSeq 2 4`
-    1. This step requires solving a non-linear, integer optimization problem.
-        1. Each time operator in the space-time IR has a relationship between it's input and output number of invalid clocks.
+        1. Adding more invalid clocks expresses the underutilized.
+In the above example, `Map_t 2 0` has 0 invalid clocks on its input and output. `Map_t 2 4` has 4 invalid clocks on its input and output.
+    1. We use integer linear optimization to find the least area program with the least underutilization, and thus the greatest throughput.
-        1. Each composition of two time operators creates an equality between the producer's output valid and invalid clocks and the consumer's input valid and invalid clocks.
+        1. Each composition of two time operators in the space-time IR creates an equality between the producer's output valid and invalid clocks and the consumer's input valid and invalid clocks.
-        1. Producing a space-time schedule with time operators requires finding a solution for all time operators' number of invalid clocks that satisfies these equations.
+        1. ILP solves for the minimum number of valid and invalid clocks that satisfies all equalities.
-            1. For example, compiling `Down_1d 3 Int >>> Map 1 Int` to `Down_1d_t 3 0 Int >>> Map_t 1 2 Int` requires finding that the `Map_t` must be invalid for two clocks to match the type signature of the `Down_1d_t`.
+            1. Some operators would appear to introduce non-linearity.
-        1. Operators such as `partition no ni io ii Int :: TSeq (no*ni) (no*ii + io*(ni+ii)) Int -> TSeq no io (TSeq ni ii Int)` create non-linear equations.
+            1. For example, `partition no ni io ii Int :: TSeq (no*ni) (no*ii + io*(ni+ii)) Int -> TSeq no io (TSeq ni ii Int)` would create non-linear equations.
+            1. We address this issue by requiring that either `io = 0` or `ii = 0`.
+            1. We will show below that this does not restrict the expressiveness of the language.
 1. Let `max_slowdown = floor(throughput(Pspace) / throughput(Ptime))`.
 For each integer **s** from 1 to `max_slowdown`, schedule `pseq` with slowdown factor **s**.
 Stop at the first **s** that fits on the target chip.
     1. Scheduling with a slowdown factor is converting a program from the sequence language to one in the space-time IR that has an output throughput that is **s** times less than `pspace`.

-The below image is a visualization of the auto-scheduler.
-The blue line is the auto-scheduler's search space: the set of program's in the space-time IR that `Pseq` can be converted into.
-The red line is the maximum amount of area on the target chip.
-The green line is the auto-scheduler's search process from `Pspace` to `Ptime`.
-The goal is the find the right-most point on the blue line that is below the red line.
-The auto-scheduler accomplishes this goal by walking along the blue line in the direction indicated by the green line.

-![Auto-Scheduler Search Process](other_diagrams/area_throughput_tradeoff/area_throughput_tradeoff.png "Auto-Scheduler Search Process")

 The code for the auto-scheduler is:
 ```